 They had demonstrations like this one in firing real guns!
 It was so cold and spitting icy snow so I bet they were glad to be wearing those itchy wool uniforms!
 You could smell the gunpowder in the air and hear the commander barking orders, it was really fascinating.

-They had things set up all around the grounds to demonstrate the real way things were back then.
+They had things set up all around the grounds. demonstrating the way things were back then.
 Their Visitors Center is a museum with a short film telling about the battle.
 At the 150 year anniversary 6 years ago they had a HUGE re-enactment that stretched into the nearby town and they had a film crew film some amazing footage of what it must have been like.
 They have many letters and military documents that they based the movie on.

 The grounds are covered with monuments.
 This one commemorates the state of Iowa’s participation in the war and is about 3 stories tall!
 There are many cannons in the park they all have markers that tell who was using them and all the cannons are pointed in the direction that the troops were firing in.

 After we left the park, we went to eat at one of my favorite “little” places in that area.
 The Outpost Pickwick Dam.
 Find them at https://www.facebook.com/pickwickoutpost/ This faith-based outreach program employes people needing a hand up in life and it is working!
 They have expanded inside and out every time we have been over there